So you have a smartphone, and think you can take incredible photos with it because it’s just so smart, fancy, and has so many megapixels?

-This is like the mastery of the Rule of Thirds — you shouldn’t be using a filter until you know how to capture a photograph that needs no post-processing.
+Just like the mastery of the Rule of Thirds, you shouldn’t be using a filter until you know how to capture a photograph that needs no post-processing.
 Filters and effects can be used to imbue more fun into the creation of an image but they can’t ever make a bad photograph good.

 A possible “exception” to this rule might occur in the case of apps that allow you to convert a color photograph into a black and white image.
 Photographers like Ansel Adams and Dorothea Lange knew what they were doing when they built their careers on colorless-photographs.

-Use HDR sparingly, it’s not a toy.
+Use HDR sparingly.
+It’s not a toy.
 It’s like filters, the golden rule here is: I shouldn’t be able to tell it’s “an HDR image.”

-On another note, every day I notice brands and individuals are uploading images that are so pixelated, the subject is somewhat of a mystery.
+On another note, every day I notice brands and individuals uploading images that are so pixelated, the subject is somewhat of a mystery.
 This is particularly obvious on Instagram, but it happens everywhere.
-Just because digital images are easy to share and upload doesn’t mean they all need to go everywhere online.
+Just because digital images are easy to share and upload doesn’t mean they all need to go online.

-Be picky with the pictures you share and if you don’t have a high enough resolution image, don’t share it.
-It is always better not to share than to share a pixelated or poorly edited photograph.
+Be picky with the pictures you share and if you don’t have a high-enough resolution image, don’t share it.
+It is always better not to share than to share a pixelated or poorly-edited photograph.